Aletheia: What Makes RLVR For Code Verifiers Tick?

 \section{Conclusion}

-In this work, we presented a systematic analysis of the three primary drivers of performance and cost in the RLVR pipeline for code verifiers: intermediate thinking traces, learning from negative samples, and on-policy training.
-To facilitate this study, we introduced \textbf{\workname{}}, a controlled, execution-grounded testbed designed for the contamination-free evaluation of code verifiers across disparate model sizes and covariate shifts.
-Our analysis reveals that these components are synergistic, and the optimal code verifier training recipe is scale-dependent: while on-policy learning is the primary performance driver for small verifiers, thinking traces become the most vital factor as model size increases.
-Furthermore, our results show that negative samples consistently boost performance and are crucial for stabilizing training at larger scales, and that scaling inference-time compute cannot compensate for the absence of core RLVR components.
-These findings establish a compute-optimal roadmap for practitioners, providing concrete strategies to simplify verifier training.
-More broadly, our work lays the foundation for code verifiers being a prominent fixture of the LLM post-training pipeline, allowing them to be trained efficiently and scalably supervise much larger models.
+In this work, we presented a systematic analysis of the three primary drivers of performance and cost in the RLVR pipeline for code verifiers: generating intermediate thinking traces, learning from positive and negative samples, and on-policy training.
+To facilitate this study, we introduced \textbf{\workname{}}, a controlled, execution-grounded testbed designed to draw contamination-free conclusions about the training dynamics of code verifiers across different model sizes and covariate shifts for two common verifier application scenarios: Best-of-N inference and RL reward modeling.
+Our analysis reveals that these components are synergistic, but the degree of their impact is scale-dependent: for both BoN and RL, on-policy learning is the primary performance driver for small verifiers, while thinking becomes the most vital factor as model size increases.
+Negatives consistently boost performance on top-1 selection, are monotonic contributors to RL performance, and prevent reward curves from degrading at larger sizes.
+We find that scaling inference-time compute with self-consistency yields only a minor performance boost in most cases and cannot compensate for the absence of any component.
+Finally, we conduct a Pareto optimality analysis of our verifiers and find that \texttt{DPO-Think-14B} is an optimal choice for training verifiers for all scenarios.
+Although the full RLVR recipe is more performant, its cost is justified only when shifts in generator capability and adversarial perturbations are expected.
+At low budgets, \texttt{GRPO-Instruct-7B} is a strong baseline and is optimal across all evaluations, similar to \texttt{DPO-Think-14B}.
+Therefore, our work establishes a compute-optimal roadmap for practitioners by providing strategies to simplify verifier training across several scales and analyzing the consequences of these simplifications across multiple covariate shifts.
+More broadly, our work lays the foundation for generative code verifiers to become a more prominent fixture in the post-training pipelines of code generator LLMs by providing recipes for scalable and efficient verifier training.